 Net position is divided into three major categories.
 The first category, Net Investment in Capital Assets, provides the institution's equity in property, plant, and equipment owned by the University and is recorded at historical cost less accumulated depreciation.
 The next category, Restricted-Expendable Net Position, measured in current value, is available for expenditure by the institution but must be spent for purposes as determined by donors and/or external entities that have placed time or purpose restrictions on the use of the assets.
 The final category is Unrestricted Net Position, also measured in current value.
 Unrestricted assets are available to the institution for any lawful purpose of the institution.

-A Department of the Regional University System of Oklahoma Year Ended June 30, 2019
+(A Department of the Regional University System of Oklahoma) Management's Discussion and Analysis (Unaudited) Year Ended June 30, 2021